Uriah the Hittite: Nathan's prophecy

 Nathan then informs David that his child with Bathsheba must die.
 Indeed, their first child dies after seven days.
 David and Bathsheba later had a second son, the future King Solomon.

+Rabbinic literature

+Because, as the Jewish Encyclopedia notes, the Rabbis "could not admit the existence of any flaw in David's character," their writings tend to paint Uriah as the one at fault: They contended that when he defied David's order to go home, he disregarded a royal bidding (Shab.
+56a; Tos. to Ḳid.
+43a, above).

-Texts mentioning Uriah the Hittite
+Biblical texts mentioning Uriah the Hittite

 All references from the JPS translation (1917) unless otherwise stated.